dedmarks/Trading_Journal/README.md

 Project depleyed on netlify: https://main--glittering-lolly-7fba06.netlify.app/

-App uses both firebase to stor all the data
+App uses firebase to store all the data

 # Getting Started with Create React App